Trading Glass

 The Drawdown Duration Problem

+The simplicity that makes Recovery Factor useful also makes it incomplete.
 A high Recovery Factor does not tell you how long the drawdown lasted.
 Two strategies can both have a Recovery Factor of 4.0, but one recovered in two weeks while the other took six months.

 This matters because drawdown duration destroys trading psychology.
 A 15% drawdown that resolves in a week is manageable.
 The same 15% drawdown stretching across three months of flat-to-negative equity erodes discipline, triggers revenge trading, and makes traders abandon sound systems prematurely.